electro75/fitnessTrackerApp/README.md

 # FitnessTracker

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.3.
-Prject can be viewed [here](https://fitnesstracker-2ef9a.firebaseapp.com)
+Project can be viewed [here](https://fitnesstracker-2ef9a.firebaseapp.com)

 ## Development server